mslinn/ibm-personality-insights-fun/README.md

 # Fun With IBM Personality Insights

-In this project I use Python 3 to play around with [IBM Personality Insights](https://console.bluemix.net/docs/services/personality-insights).
+In this project I use `curl` and Python 3 to play around with [IBM Personality Insights](https://console.bluemix.net/docs/services/personality-insights).
 I used [IBM's free Lite service](https://console.bluemix.net/catalog/services/personality-insights), which provides 1,000 API calls per month at no cost, and deploy to the US South region.